Burence1/Pizzeria/README.md

 {Additionally, all the required assets are available in the linked remote repository.
 All you need is a text editor of your choice}

 ## Known Bugs
-{The project works perfectly and has no bugs}
+{The add to cart button has to be clicked more than once to display the multiple pizzas cost}

 ## Technologies used
 * HTML